byllyfish/finsy/docs/gnmi_api.md

 >>> p.path.elem[2].key["d"]    # adds empty "d" key!
 ''
 >>> p
-gNMIPath('a/b[x=1]/c[d=]')
+GNMIPath('a/b[x=1]/c[d=]')
 ```

-## ◉ gNMIClient
+## GNMIClient

-The gNMIClient class provides an API to retrieve values from the key/value store that describes a
+The GNMIClient class provides an API to retrieve values from the key/value store that describes a
 device's configuration and runtime state.
 The client can also set certain values controlling
 the device's configuration state.

-Finally, a gNMIClient can sample or observe how values change over time using the `subscribe` API.
+Finally, a GNMIClient can sample or observe how values change over time using the `subscribe` API.

 ### gNMI Get